Mayamalavagowla: Structure and Lakshana

 Mayamalavagowla is the 3rd raga in the 3rd chakra, Agni.
 Its mnemonic name is Agni-Go.
 Its mnemonic phrase is sa ra gu ma pa dha nu.
-Its ārohaṇa-avarohaṇa structure is as follows (see swaras in Carnatic music for details on below notation and terms):
+Its ārohaṇa-avarohaṇa structure is as follows, but instead of labeling the 3 Ga-s and the 3 Ni-s using {1,2,3}, some authors have used {0,1,2} instead. (see swaras in Carnatic music for details on below notation and terms):